 (i) Were the replacements the same shape and type as the ones you replaced?
+Yes new windows

 (ii) Did this work involve any changes to the window or door openings?

 (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed):